 Confident.
 Knowledgeable.
 Charismatic.
-Good orator.
-Natural Leaders.
-Ready Made.
+Good Orator.
+Natural Leader.
+Inspiring.
+Expert.

 But there are days when it’s harder than others.
 There are days when the smile is more painted than natural.
 When the bonhomie more forced that playful.